Long-Beach-Nonprofit-Guide/docs/README.md

 # Long Beach Nonprofit Guide

 This guide is designed to help you navigate the process of starting a nonprofit organization in Long Beach, California.
 It's based on my experience starting a nonprofit organization in Long Beach and is intended to provide a general overview of the steps involved in the process.
-Head over to the [Introduction](docs/index.md) to get started.
+See the deployed version of the guide [here](https://www.lbnonprofitguide.org/).

 ## Legal Disclaimer